Labor Burden Information Tip #5: Make Better Hiring Decisions by Thoroughly Understanding Potential Additional Costs

 Yes, it may take a bit of discipline to run the calculations and step through the thought process, but I’d like to close with a quote from Jim Rohn (entrepreneur, author, and motivational speaker) who said:

-- Click here to access a free (single employee) Cost & Pricing Analyzer™ (eCPA).
+- Click here to see a Labor Burden Calculator (eCPA employee Cost & Pricing Analyzer™).

 - Have you had a chance to run some of your own numbers?
 If so, what’s the FIRST way you’ll use your information?
 To share your insights, please email me from our Contact Info Plus Accounting page …